-It’s more important than ever to safeguard your privacy online and opt out of data brokers retaining your information.
-BrandYourself’s Protect Private Information tool automatically identifies and removes your personal data from 50 of the most common data brokers and people search sites.
+People search sites and data brokers have information on nearly every single US consumer.
+It’s more important than ever to safeguard your privacy online and opt out of data brokers and people search sites retaining your information.
+It’s important to know that these sites usually allow users to opt themselves out and remove their own records for free.
+Do not let a data broker or data broker removal service convince you that you need to pay if you’d rather do it yourself.
+That said, finding, removing, and monitoring dozens of people search sites can be very time-consuming.
+BrandYourself’s Data Broker Removal/Monitoring tool automatically identifies and removes your personal data from some of the most common data brokers and people search sites.
 If you prefer to handle the removal process yourself, we’ve provided the FREE Opt-Out Guides below.

 Most common data brokers (and how to opt out of them)